Breast feeding tips

-In many societies, both historically here in New Zealand and presently around the world, children grow up surrounded by the sight of breastfeeding mothers.
-Breastfeeding is the most natural thing in the world, but it needs to be learnt and if we do not see successful breastfeeding prior to giving birth, then pregnant women and their support people need to learn the principles in order to prevent problems and to make it a success.
+In many societies, both here in New Zealand and around the world, children grow up surrounded by the sight of breastfeeding mothers.
+Breastfeeding is the most natural thing in the world, but it needs to be learnt and breastfeeding tips need to be taught.
+If we don’t see successful breastfeeding prior to giving birth, then pregnant women and their support people need to learn the principles in order to prevent problems and to make it a success.

 So how do we know when baby is ready to breastfeed?